Apple raises new concerns by yanking Russian apps | ExBulletin

 Apple raises new concerns by yanking Russian apps

-Berkeley, Calif.
-(AP) Leading technology companies operating around the world have long promised to comply with local laws and protect their civil rights when doing business.
+Leading technology companies operating around the world have long promised to protect their civil rights as they operate, in accordance with local law.
 But when Apple and Google bothered Russia’s demands and removed politically opposed apps from their local app store, two of the world’s most successful companies succumbed to undemocratic orders and stabilized.
 It is the user’s right to maintain the flow of profits.

 The app in question, called smart voting, was a tool for organizing opposition to Russian President Vladimir Putin prior to the weekend elections.
 Last week, a ban imposed by the world’s wealthiest and most powerful pair of businesses inspired supporters of free elections and free expression.

-This is bad news for democracy and is being challenged all over the world. ” Natalia Clapiva, a technical lawyer for Access Now, a free internet group, said.
+This is bad news for democracy and has been challenged around the world, said Natalia Krapiva, a technical lawyer for Access Now, a free internet group.
+We expect to see other dictators imitate Russian tactics.

 Technology companies that provide consumer services, from search to social media to apps, have long been a tightrope walker in many of the world’s less democratic countries.
 As Apple, Google, and other major companies such as Amazon, Microsoft, and Facebook have grown stronger over the last decade, government ambitions have also begun to harness that power for their own purposes. ..

-Now this is a poster child of political repression. ” Professor Sasha Mainlas of Pennsylvania State University, who is studying the issue of online censorship, said.
+Currently, this is a poster child of political repression, said Professor Sasha Mainlas of Penn State University, who is studying the issue of online censorship.
 Google and Apple have increased the chances of this happening again.

 Neither Apple nor Google responded to requests for comment from the Associated Press when news of the app’s removal was reported last week.
 Both remained silent this week.